 Ideal option for a flat route with no stop lights on a recovery day.
 The standard route normally starts off by heading up Alpine to Portola and taking Portola to Sand Hill.
 The reverse direction is popular with the tailwind speedsters dashing along the downward slant of Alpine Rd.
 The benchmark 15 mile route can be enhanced by further additions like Arastradero; going to the gate at the end of Alpine; adding the “maze” to it in Woodside.
 The “maze” is short for: taking Tripp on 84E to Kings, R on Kings, L on Manuella, L on Albion and R on Olive Hill to Canada (or the reverse direction).
 Time: 45 mins to 1 hr +.

-The TT practice area, It is a rolling road from Woodside to 92.
+A rolling road from Woodside to 92 with nice reservoir/skyline ridge views that is populated with both time-trailing (TT) riders and families out having fun on bikes-only Sundays.
 Can be embellished by adding the Crystal Springs loop to it (extra 7 miles).
-It is roughly 30 miles and takes about an hour and a half at decent clip (without the Crystals Springs loop).
 Runnymede Rd which runs parallel to Canada starting with 280 underpass (before Jefferson) is used for echelon TTT practice because it has virtually no traffic.

 - Distance 0.6 mi